daattali/beautiful-jekyll/_drafts/2016-08-02-hyperion-lightberry-openelec-kodi.md

 - **OpenElec installed on a Raspberry Pi**[Website](http://openelec.tv/)

-My OpenElec runs Kodi on a Raspberry Pi 2, at the time of this article you can get a Raspberry Pi 3 with better hardware for about £30.
+My OpenElec is on version 6.0.3 and runs Kodi 15 on a Raspberry Pi 2, at the time of this article you can get a Raspberry Pi 3 with better hardware for about £30.

 Lightberry offers a custom image of OpenElec that you can download on their website.
 I kept my "stock" OpenElec as I have never restored the backup and don't want to try (too much borring config).